 Countries around the world have enlisted prefab and modular construction methods for decades.

 For example, an estimate of all detached homes that are prefabricated in each country shows a potential for growth:

 Since its introduction stateside, the approach has undergone significant technological innovations, including advances in associated software, automation, and building information modeling.
 All of this, plus new processes and materials, have made it possible to prefabricate and deliver more sophisticated, complex, and aesthetically pleasing buildings than ever before.

 As demand began to exceed the supply of existing buildings in the 1970s, commercial applications arose, with additional breakthroughs throughout the 2000s.

-Today, prefabrication and modularization are utilized in the construction of hotels, apartment buildings, offices, hospitals, and schools in every major U.S. city, with 49% of healthcare facilities, 42% of college buildings and dorms, and 42% of manufacturing buildings using some form of modular construction.
+Today, prefabrication and modularization are utilized in the construction of hotels, apartment buildings, offices, hospitals, and schools in every major U.S. city.

-Modular construction is only gaining in popularity—here in the United States and globally—with more and more builders and developers recognizing its convenience, productivity and cost-effectiveness.
+Modular construction is gaining in global popularity, with more and more builders and developers recognizing its utility, productivity, and cost-effectiveness.